-We make two main contributions to the large literature on decentralization.
+We make three main contributions to the large literature on decentralization.
 First, we provide a well-identified study on the effects of administrative decentralization, that is not confounded with other dimensions of decentralization.
-Many prior reviews have found conflicting or inconclusive effects of decentralization on a range of outcomes (Bardhan and Mookherjee, 2006a; Treisman, 2007).
-This is often due to conflating different concepts and definitions of decentralization (Faguet, 2021), as well as employing relatively weak identification strategies.5 Many recent studies, based on credible DiD designs, nevertheless find conflicting results.
-Using exogeneous variation from jurisdictional splits Dahis and Szerman (2021) find positive effects of decentralization on public service delivery in Brazil, while Cassidy and Velayudhan (2022) find negative effects on economic growth in Indonesia.
-Fleche (2021) finds centralization reduced self-reported well being in Switzerland, while Malesky et al. (2014) find that centralization improved public service delivery in Vietnam.
-Unlike these studies that identify the effect of a package of policy measures incorporating elements of political, administrative and fiscal decentralization, we identify the effects of administrative decentralization after controlling for political decentralization and investigate how administrative decentralization.
-There are few analyses of such interaction effects among these different policy dimensions.6
+Many prior reviews have found conflicting or inconclusive effects of decentralization on a range of outcomes (Bardhan and Mookherjee, 2006a; Treisman, 2007; Faguet and Pal, 2023).
+This is often due to conflating different concepts and definitions of decentralization (Faguet, 2021), as well as employing relatively weak identification strategies.2 Many recent studies, based on credible DiD or regression discontinuity designs, nevertheless find conflicting results.
+Several studies have documented the positive effects of decentralization on service delivery, economic growth or well-being (Dahis and Szerman, 2021; Elacqua et al., 2021; Fleche, 2021; Narasimhan and Weaver, 2023), while several other studies have found negative effects of decentralized governance (Cassidy and Velayudhan, 2022; Cohen, 2024; Malesky et al., 2014).3 Many of these studies focus on a package of policy measures incorporating elements of political, administrative and fiscal decentralization, or focus on a single type of decentralization without considering the role of other dimensions.
+We identify the effects of administrative decentralization after controlling for political decentralization and investigate how administrative decentralization effects are shaped by the presence or absence of fiscal decentralization.
+There are few analyses of such interaction effects along these different policy dimensions (Enikolopov and Zhuravskaya (2007) is a notable exception in the cross-country setting).